Loongson: Loongson-based systems

-In 2012 it was reported that Loongson processors had found itself into very few computing systems.
+In 2012 it was reported that Loongson processors were found in very few computing systems.
 The processors are mainly used in Chinese computers; in 2021 it was reported that Loongson supplies CPUs for most desktop computers procured by the Chinese government, and 80% of the Chinese government's servers.
 The release of the 3A3000 processor in 2015 was noted as turning point for the company's fortunes.
-In 2017 it was noted that the company's processors were being used in the Beidou satellite.
+In 2017 it was noted that the company's processors were being used in the BeiDou satellite.

 Personal computers

 In March 2006, a €100 Loongson II computer design called Longmeng (Dragon Dream) was announced by Lemote.

-In June 2006 at Computex'2006, YellowSheepRiver announced the Municator YSR-639, a small form factor computer based on the 400 MHz Loongson 2.
+In June 2006 at Computex'2006, YellowSheepRiver announced the Municator YSR-639, a small-form-factor computer based on the 400 MHz Loongson 2.

 As of November 2008 the new 8.9" netbook from the Chinese manufacturer Lemote that replaced mengloong, Yeeloong (Portable Dragon), running Debian, is available in Europe from the Dutch company Tekmote Electronics.

 In January 2010, Jiangsu province planned to buy 1.5 million Loongson PCs.

 In September 2011, Lemote announced the Yeeloong-8133 13.3" laptop featuring 900 MHz, quad-core Loongson-3A/2GQ CPU.

 Supercomputers

-On 26 December 2007, China revealed its first Loongson based supercomputer in Hefei.
+On 26 December 2007, China revealed its first Loongson-based supercomputer in Hefei.
 The KD-50-I has a reported peak performance of 1 TFLOPS, and about 350 GFLOPS measured by LINPACK.
 This supercomputer was designed by a joint team led by Chen Guoliang at the computer science technology department of the University of Science and Technology of China (USTC) and ICT (the secondary contractor).
 KD-50-I is the first Chinese built supercomputer to utilize domestic Chinese CPUs, with a total of more than 336 Loongson-2F CPUs, and nodes interconnected by ethernet.
 The size of the computer was roughly equivalent to a household refrigerator and the cost was less than RMB800,000 (approximately 120,000, 80,000).

 In 2012 it was reported that Loongson processors were to be found in the Sunway BlueLight MPP and Dawning 6000 supercomputers.